apache/shardingsphere/docs/document/content/reference/distsql/syntax/rql/rule-query/show-sharding-table-rule.en.md

 ### Description

-The `SHOW SHARDING TABLE RULE` syntax is used to query the resources that have been added in the specified schema.
+The `SHOW SHARDING TABLE RULE` syntax is used to query the sharding table rule in the specified schema.

 ### Syntax
 ```